DSM-5 PTSD Criteria: Diagnosing Post Traumatic Stress Disorder in Veterans

 In order to meet the criteria for a PTSD diagnosis, the symptoms must not be caused by medication, substance abuse, or any other illness.

 This is an extremely simplified discussion of PTSD intended to provide clarity to a frequently-discussed condition.
-Follow-up blogs will address specifications of the diagnosis as well as the issue of PTSD as it relates specifically to veterans seeking service connection.
+Follow-up blogs will address specifications of the diagnosis, as well as how veterans can approach service connection for PTSD when seeking disability benefits from the Department of Veterans Affairs.
+Veterans and their family members can also learn more about this psychiatric disorder on the VA’s National Center for PTSD website.